nasa/fprime/docs/UsersGuide/best/ground-interface.md

 reception of data and remove the need for a task to spin looking for data.
 To poll data, an `Fw::Buffer` is passed to the driver's poll input port where the buffer is filled with available data.
 Polling returns the following statuses:

-1. PollStatus.POLL_OK: indicates the buffer is filled with valid data
+1. `PollStatus.POLL_OK`: indicates the buffer is filled with valid data
-2. PollStatus.POLL_RETRY: indicates a subsequent retry of the polling call will likely result in valid data
+2. `PollStatus.POLL_RETRY`: indicates a subsequent retry of the polling call will likely result in valid data
-3. PollStatus.POLL_ERROR: polling failed, the buffer data is invalid, and future success cannot be predicted
+3. `PollStatus.POLL_ERROR`: polling failed, the buffer data is invalid, and future success cannot be predicted

 **Receiving Data**